Chrissyx/newsscript/Readme.txt

 -Is it possible to translate the news script to another language?
 Of course, copy an INI file and name it to the official language code corresponding to the desired language.
-E.g. "fr.ini" for french or "nl.ini" for dutch.
+E.g. "fr.ini" for French or "nl.ini" for Dutch.
 Start translating the strings between the quotation marks and check the hints at the beginning of the file.
 By having a complete translation, upload it to the "newsscript" folder and choose it from the language menu in the administration.
 Also please send it to me for providing it for other user! :)